Adelpzk/Adelpzk/README.md

-- 🌱 I’m currently learning Elixir, and working on my Engineering Capstone Project
+- 🌱 I’m currently learning Rust, and working on my Engineering Capstone Project

 - 📫 How to reach me **apazokit@uwaterloo.ca**